aliesatgungor/aliesatgungor/README.md

 - 👋 Hi, I’m @aliesatgungor
 - 👀 I’m interested in Cyber Security and Deep Learning
-- 🌱 I’m currently learning C++,Python and C#
+- 🌱 I’m currently learning Flutter and Python
-- 📫 How to reach me Instagram: @aliesatgungor ,E-Mail: aliesatgungor@outlook.com.tr
+- 📫 How to reach me?
+Instagram: @aliesatgungor ,E-Mail: aliesatgungor@outlook.com.tr

 <!---
 aliesatgungor/aliesatgungor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.